 Imperial Topaz Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

 The ancient Greeks believed that topaz was a powerful stone that could increase the strength of the wearer and even provide invisibility.
 Both the ancient Egyptians and the Romans associated yellow topaz with the Sun God.
 Imperial topaz is the birthstone for those born in November and for those born under the zodiacal sign of Sagittarius.
 It is also the gemstone that commemorates the 23rd wedding anniversary.
 In traditional Indian belief systems, topaz is said to unlock the throat chakra, which facilitates communication and self-expression.
 Therefore, topaz is thought to be beneficial to artists, writers, public speakers and others who are concerned with self-expression.
 Some believe that topaz can promote virility in men.

-Imperial topaz can be made into an almost limitless variety of jewellery due to its versatility.
+Imperial topaz can be made into an almost limitless variety of jewelry due to its versatility.
 It is ideal for rings, necklaces, bracelets and pendants because it can be cut into almost any shape.
 As with diamond, imperial topaz should be protected from hard knocks by protected settings in rings for daily wear.
 This is because a single blow could cause fracturing due to perfect cleavage.
 Imperial topaz's hardness (8 on the Mohs scale), gives it durability and resistance to scratches.